 In March 2003, the United States, the United Kingdom of Great Britain and Northern Ireland, and other Coalition members illegally invaded the Republic of Iraq and subsequently occupied the country.
-Despite the official withdrawal of United States forces in December 2011, the consequences of the occupation remain, and the United States continues to dominate Iraqi political affairs.
+Despite the official withdrawal of United States forces in December 2011, the United States continues to dominate Iraqi political affairs.